erasmus-without-paper/ewp-specs-api-omobilities/README.md

 -------

 This document describes the **Outgoing Mobilities API**.
 This API is implemented by the sending institution.
-It allows the receiving HEI to read, write and enumerate mobilities stored on the sending HEI's servers.
+It allows the receiving HEI to read and enumerate mobilities stored on the sending HEI's servers.

 Currently, this API describes mobilities **of one type only** - *Student Mobilities for Studies*.
 More types MAY be added in the future.